lllkkkzzz/NFT-MARS/Experimental_Details.md

 <br>

 `Baseline models`’ hyperparameters were also tuned, in regards to embedding size, learning rate, and dropout ratio.
-Specific details regarding the optimal hyperparameter values, hyperparameter search range can be found in `Baseline_models(Others)/hyper_result` and `Baseline_models(Others)/hyper`.
+Specific details regarding the optimal hyperparameter values, hyperparameter search range can be found in `Baseline_models(Others)/hyper_result` and `Baseline_models(Others)/hyper`, respectively.